Tom Sizemore, 'Saving Private Ryan' actor, in critical condition after brain aneurysm, rep says - KTVZ

 Tom Sizemore, ‘Saving Private Ryan’ actor, in critical condition after brain aneurysm, rep says

-The actor Tom Sizemore is hospitalized in intensive care due to a brain aneurysm, Charles Lago, a spokesperson for the actor confirmed to CNN on Sunday morning.
+Tom Sizemore, the “Saving Private Ryan” actor, is hospitalized in intensive care after suffering a brain aneurysm, his spokesperson told CNN on Sunday morning.

-Sizemore is in critical condition in what Lago described as a “wait and see situation.”
+Sizemore is in critical condition and is in a “wait and see situation,” said the spokesperson, Charles Lago.

 “His family is aware and waiting for updates.”
 Lago said.
 “There is no further update at this time.”